 We recently expanded into the financial services market and have a number of projects in motion with large banks to help them acquire new customers.
 For instance, we make it easy for them to create a gated offer for an “exclusive” credit card to teachers, members of the military, and students.

 We are also building out our footprint in Europe.
-We recently announced an expansion in thirteen European countries with a number of consumer tribes.
-We believe that the appetite there for marketing to consumer tribes, something we call “identity marketing”, is as significant as it is here in the U.S.
+We recently announced an expansion in thirteen European countries with a number of consumer communities.
+We believe that the appetite there for marketing to consumer communities, something we call “identity marketing”, is as significant as it is here in the U.S.

 Additionally, we will soon roll out a service that will allow brands to offer special deals to customers based on their chosen profession and employer.